Scholarships (Internal and Performance-Based)

 Performance-Based Scholarships

-CCC students receiving a performance based (i.e., athletic, co-curricular, band, residence assistant, and vocal) scholarship will be required to take a minimum of 15 credit hours each semester they are receiving the scholarship.
-In addition, these students shall have 40 percent of their degree completed by the end of their first year (does not include zero level courses).
+CCC students receiving a performance-based scholarship (i.e., athletic, co-curricular, band, residence assistant, and vocal) will be required to take a minimum of 15 credit hours each semester they receive the scholarship.
+In addition, these students must have completed 40 percent of their degree by the end of their first year (excluding zero-level courses).
 These students will also be required to attend at least one Financial Aid Workshop each semester, unless they can provide evidence their FAFSA and all necessary paperwork has been completed.
-Failure to meet these expectations may result in academic probation or even revoking the scholarship in extreme circumstances.
+Failure to meet these expectations may result in academic probation or, in extreme circumstances, the revocation of the scholarship.
 This includes, but is not limited to, the NJCAA Letter of Intent and Scholarship agreement.

 All scholarship grade point average requirements and eligibility rules still apply.